What do you do if your child is talking in class too much? Help her focus, pay attention, and learn in class with these gentle and effective tips.

 - write her thoughts on a piece of paper first.

-Practice turn-taking and back and forth conversations at home.
+Practice turn-taking and back and forth conversations at home

-Praise her when she’s behaving well.
+Praise her when she’s behaving well

 Despite her constant talking, your child will at some point be able to contain her urge to talk.
 During these times, praise her when you catch her behaving well and not speaking out of turn.
-Maybe her teacher can do the same, even if it’s just a quick whisper of acknowledgment that she waited to speak.
-It’s way more effective to praise the behavior you want to see than to correct the behavior you don’t.

-Have your child write her thoughts first.
+Have your child write her thoughts first

+When she feels this urge, have her write her thoughts instead.
 By writing it down—even just key words—she now has something to refer to when the appropriate time to speak comes up.
 She’ll feel reassured she won’t forget what she has to say while giving other people a chance to finish speaking.

 She might also find herself too tired to write her thoughts, at which point, she can develop impulse control.
 Between a choice of writing it down and simply waiting her turn, she just might learn to wait more often.

-Avoid making talking a bad thing.
+Avoid making talking a bad thing

 Talking a lot is not a bad thing.
-I’d hate for any child to grow up thinking she got punished for talking.
-Or to associate her opinion, speaking up or sharing her ideas as something negative.
+I’d hate for any child to grow up thinking she got punished for talking, or to associate her opinion, speaking up or sharing her ideas as something negative.

 Get more tips: